ClydebankClydebank |

 W Mullan (Referee) |

-That was when, in the 57th minute, centre half Fallon passed back to Dick Madden in goal.
+However, the real turning point arrived in a controversial 57th minute.
+That was when centre half Fallon passed back to Dick Madden in goal.
 Unfortunately the ball failed to reach Madden and Bobby Waddell came in for a shot.

 The goal was lying wide open and keeper Madden had to take drastic measures to prevent a goal; he caught Waddell’s ankle as he ran past.